thegroosalugg/thegroosalugg/README.md

    <details>
     <summary>What I learned</summary>
     <p>
-      text
+      This project was an entry-level playground for experimenting with Framer Motion, alongside React concepts like Render Props and Compound Components.
+Although I structured the codebase similarly to React          Router, the app remained a true single-page application (SPA) without any actual routing.
     </p>
   </details>
 </details>

 <details>
-  <summary>&nbsp;<a href="https://github.com/thegroosalugg/CastleCarnage" target="_blank">CastleCarnage</a></summary>
+  <summary>&nbsp;<a href="https://github.com/thegroosalugg/CastleCarnage">CastleCarnage</a></summary>
   <p>
     This Ruby-based text-only CLI game was one of those projects where I started coding and just kept going.
 I enjoyed building a playful, humorous experience with a heavy emphasis on ASCII art and emojis, all displayed in color in the terminal.
   </p>
   <details>
     <summary>Tech Stack</summary>